litoj/reform.nvim/formatter/test/lua_vimdoc.in.md

  If present, the position defined by `end_col` and `end_row` should be after the start position in order for the extmark to cover a range.
- An earlier end position is not an error, but then it behaves like an empty range (no highlighting).
+ An earlier end position is not an error, but then it behaves like an empty: type  type of the error, 'E', '1', etc. valid  |TRUE|: recognized error message user_data
+     custom data associated with the item, can be any type.

+ range (no highlighting).

 @*param* `buffer` — Buffer id, or 0 for current buffer